-If the provision is passed and truck drivers in California are exempt of the state’s requirements, drivers will have to take one 30-minute break in their first eight hours of shift.
+If the provision is passed and truck drivers in California are exempt from the state’s requirements, drivers will have to take one 30-minute break in their first eight hours of the shift.

 Additional rest periods can minimize the risk of truck accidents on the roads of California, as during these rest periods truck drivers can: